-A undated hand-written note in the margin of the SANHS library's copy of Pooley, listing cross finds since his publication, includes the note 'Yatton-St Margaret from a cross head (now in church)'.
+A undated hand-written note in the margin of the Somerset Archaeological and Natural History Society's library's copy of Pooley, listing cross finds since his publication, includes the note 'Yatton - St Margaret from a cross head (now in church)'.

 It is not known if this item survives, or even if it was correctly identified at the time.
 If so, it could be part of the missing head of the churchyard cross, but in the absence of better evidence is listed separately here.
-Is this stone still in the church?
-Perhaps we could search for it.